stefanache/using-tesseract-ocr-python/readMe.md

    The new v4 release of Tesseract use LSTMs

- The EAST text detector permit to detect the location of text in an image and then OCR it.
+ The EAST text detector permit to detect the location(ROIs - Regions Of Interest) of text in an image and then OCR it.

  So EAST improve the OCR.